About our team

 Joseph Wolf is a saxophonist and educator from Lancaster, PA, currently pursuing a Doctorate of Musical Arts degree in saxophone performance from Louisiana State University, where he is the saxophone studio graduate assistant.
 He received a Master of Music degree in saxophone performance from Penn State University and a Bachelor of Music degree in music education from West Chester University.
 His primary teachers have included Ken Husler, Ryan Kauffman, Jonathan Ragonese, David Stambler, and Kendra Wheeler.

-Chocolate World.
+Joe performs with numerous collegiate chamber and large ensembles.
+In these ensembles, Joe has performed at state, regional, and national conferences and has toured twice throughout Europe.
+As a commercial musician, he has performed at Carowinds, Dorney Park, and Hershey’s Chocolate World.
 As an active member of the saxophone community, he regularly participates as a performer in regional, national, and international conferences.
 In 2025, he was the conference manager for the NASA Region 8 conference.
 He was the concerto competition winner for both the orchestra and wind symphony at West Chester University.

 Shelby Pocono - Clarinet Instructor